Ian-Fielding/Ecru/README.md

+# Attention
+Ecru is no longer in active development.
+The project had grown to such a degree of complexity that I felt unable to implement the features I wanted.
+A better version will come soon.

 # Ecru

 Ecru is an open source Computer Algebra System (CAS), programming language, and Integrated Development Environment (IDE) project.
 Our mission is to provide a powerful platform for mathematical computation, symbolic manipulation, and general-purpose programming.